tuhindas56/amazon-clone/README.md

-# amazon-clone

-# Amazon clone built using HTML and CSS.
+# Amazon clone built using HTML and CSS

 This webpage is responsive, but. best viewed in screens that are **1920px** wide.